Explore Sparklight internet

-Bundling Sparklight internet with cable TV
+Bundling Sparklight internet with streaming TV

-In general, Sparklight internet has received above average customer satisfaction scores relative to the industry as a whole.
+In general, Sparklight internet has received above-average customer satisfaction scores relative to the industry as a whole.
 Consumer Reports readers gave it a 70/100 score, which was actually the fourth highest of the 26 providers they evaluated.
 It earned a “good” grade for technical support, reliability and speed, but a “poor” grade for value.

 Sparklight internet FAQs

 Sparklight uses a combination of coaxial cable and fiber-optic lines to deliver the internet.